This guide will walk you through the following components of the Atlas installation:

 Would you like to download development data where possible?

-yes if you want to download production datasets.
+yes if you want to download development datasets.

 Where do you plan to install Atlas?